tomstafford/choice-engine-text/expts.md

 # Experiments

-I assume it matters what we believe about freewill.
-Aside from sheer curiosity, this is a testable idea.
+We assume it matters what we believe about freewill.
+This is a testable idea.
 Let's get some people, try and make them believe there is no free will, and see what happenes.

 This is how psychologists think, and there is a mini-industry of experiments like this.
 Some have shown that people told there is no free will behave less morally - they are more likely to cheat on a test, for exanple - but others results are contradictory.